FRAUD RESOURCE CENTER

 - Do mouse over links in suspicious emails to reveal the true destination.
 Pasting the URL into a safety checker such as VirusTotal or Google Safe Browsing can tell you if it presents a phishing or malware risk.

 - Do use anti-virus software and keep it up to date.
-Activate firewall and other settings that block malicious files.
+Activate firewalls and other settings that block malicious files.

-- Do vary the passwords on your online accounts, which can minimize the damage if you are phished or hacked, and change passwords immediately if you suspect a breach.
+- Do vary the passwords on your online accounts, which can minimize the damage if you are phished or hacked.
+Change passwords immediately if you suspect a breach.

 - Do forward phishing emails to the Federal Trade Commission (FTC) and the company being impersonated (see “More resources” below).
 Include the full email header, which tells investigators more about the sender.
 If you don’t know how to do that, search for the name of your email service (for example, Outlook, Yahoo or Gmail) and “full email header.”

 - Don’t click on a link or open an attachment unless you are certain the email comes from a trusted source.

 - Don’t give out personal or financial data such as your Social Security number or account numbers in response to an email or an unsolicited call.
 A company or government office contacting you on legitimate business will not ask you for such information.